-Each VFL client stores VFL correlation ID, the locally trained ML Model, the mapping information of the VFL correlation ID to locally trained Model
+Each VFL client updates local ML model based on the intermediate model training information, if received, and stores VFL correlation ID, the locally trained ML Model, the mapping information of the VFL correlation ID to locally trained Model

-NOTE 4: The VFL correlation ID and the stored mapping information are used later for inference as described in Clause 6.2H.2.4.1.
+NOTE 6: The VFL correlation ID and the stored mapping information are used later for inference as described in Clause 6.2H.2.4.1.

-Editor's note: Whether VFL Training termination Flag in the termination message is required is determined after settling down the service operation.

-NOTE 5: If untrusted AF is involved in VFL Clients, the message between NWDAF acting as VFL Server and the untrusted AF is via NEF.
+NOTE 7: If untrusted AF is involved in VFL Clients, the message between NWDAF acting as VFL Server and the untrusted AF is via NEF.

 6.2H.2.3.1 Training Procedure for Vertical Federated Learning untrusted AF is acting as VFL server